Diogo-Coding/custom-library/PrimeVue/Templates/PrimeVue4/README.md

 # Vue + PrimeVue Template
-Mainly made for PrimeVue 4 and Tailwind CSS with custom css, utilities and router predefined.
+Mainly made for PrimeVue 4 and Tailwind CSS with custom css, utilities and more.

+> This template is not finished, it is just a starting point for the
+> development of the project.
+>
+> If you want to use it, you can fork it and start your own project.

 ## Packages and info
 **Main packages:**